drschwabe/screen-loader/README.md

 screenLoader(screens)
 ```

 Each "screen" should have an "init" function which will get called on page-load.
-You should also name your screens with camelCase noting that each instance of an uppercase letter will denote a "/" in the public URL you use to access said screen.
+You should also name your screen modules with camelCase noting that each instance of an uppercase letter will denote a "/" in the public URL you use to access said screen.
 Ie: dashboardLogin screen will live at "http://localhost/dashboard/login" in your app.

 ```
 //screens/dashboard-login/screen.js